audrentis/MX_Plate_Footprints.pretty/README.md

 # MX_Plate_Footprints.pretty
-footprints for various MX-style cutouts, with unit (19.05mm) marking around each cutout on Dwgs.User for easy alignment
+footprints for various MX-style cutouts, with unit (19.05mm) markings around each cutout on Dwgs.User for easy alignment

 # Disclaimer
 Currently reworking, use at your own risk